drakstik/SecureDevelopmentLifecycle/README.md

-This repo will contain our security tool protocols, including a protocol for ESLint, as well as our general security principals and practices.
+This repo contains our security tool protocols, as well as our general security principals and practices.
 As a developer, this will be your one-stop shop for understanding our secure coding standards.
 This repo does not hold any descriptions of our security implementation, but it does outline our strategies, reference frameworks and testing/auditing tools, as well as how to configure and use the tools.

 NOTE: The most interesting part, for Developers in a hurry, are the Tool Protocols.
 Tool Protocols have sections that are meant to help developers run tools, resolve easy issues and raise exceptions; these sections will be labeled _(For Developers)_.